nodecopter/summerofdrones.com/pages/compass/budget.md

 This is just an example, but **3500 USD - 5000 USD** is a reasonable ball bark for most "Summer of Drones" events.

+<h3 id="totally-doable"><a href="#totally-doable">This is totally doable</a></h3>

+From our experience chances are high that you will get the venue either for free or for a very low fee.
+After all these events are on Saturdays, so most offices will be closed anyway and office owners in your area might be happy to donate their office to a good cause for one day.

-But don't be scared, on the [finacing page](/compass/financing) you will find some advice on how you can pull this off.
+Don't be scared - on the [finacing page](/compass/financing) you will find advice on how you can pull this off.